NOTE: I wrote this page in 2014. Here are some updates in 2023:

 - All audio IO is on 1/8″ stereo jacks.
 They sound fine in my listening tests.
 There is no digital noise from unfiltered USB power, or audible hiss from the analog outputs.

-- One exception to the above is the mic inputs available on both boxes.
-They supply low voltage “plug-in power” for condenser mics but the gain is very low and the mic preamps are so hissy that I’d hesitate to use them even for telephony. (line-ins are great though)
+- One exception to the above is the mic inputs.
+They supply low voltage “plug-in power” for condenser mics but the gain is very low and the mic preamps are so hissy that I’d hesitate to use them even for telephony.

 - They default to stereo mode every time they are plugged-in, so you need to open Apple’s Audio MIDI Setup Utility (AMS) to switch to 4, 6, or 8 channel modes.